Manofsilva/LIRI-Bot/README.md

 # LIRI-Bot

 This program uses a command line interface to fetch information about media for the user.
-It interfaces with Spotify, BandsInTown, and the Open Movie Database in order to give users simple bits of information from one of these APIs.
+It interfaces with the following in order to give users simple bits of information from one of these APIs:

+### Spotify

+### BandsInTown

+### Open Movie Database

 To run the program, the user must execute ``` liri.js ``` in the command line whereupon they'll be given 4 prompts for them to choose: